avocadoboi/avo/README.md

 # What is Avo?

-Avo is a light, modern C++20 library containing various modular components useful for writing applications.
+Avo is a light, modern C++20 library with a clean design containing various modular components useful for writing applications.

 The library was initially written in C++17, but now it is being rewritten from scratch in C++20 and with a better design that is less object oriented.